About us

 In 2006, David was appointed as Executive Secretary to the OSPAR Commission, the international convention for the environmental protection of the North-East Atlantic.
 He was intensively involved in the production of the OSPAR Quality Status Report 2010 and subsequent regional implementation of the EU Marine Strategy Framework Directive.
 Amongst other achievements, David coordinated and negotiated legislation for carbon capture and storage in deep sea geological formations (2007), Recommendations for the management of threatened and/or declining deep sea species and habitats (2010/11), and the establishment of the world’s first network of marine protected areas in Area Beyond National Jurisdiction (2010/2012).
 David has convened Ministerial meetings for both the OSPAR Commission and the Bonn Agreement, moderated sessions for both the United Nations Environment Programme and the Convention on Biological Diversity, and presented at many high-level meetings including the UN Working Group, Preparatory Committee and subsequent Intergovernmental Conferences on Biodiversity Beyond National Jurisdiction.

 David has also successfully concluded and operationalised partnership arrangements between OSPAR and the North-East Atlantic Fisheries Commission, the International Maritime Organisation and the International Seabed Authority.
 He is currently registered as a GESAMP expert and is a Visiting Professor at the World Maritime University in Sweden.
 David is the Coordinator for the Global Ocean Biodiversity Initiative (GOBI) and led the science-policy interface work in the EU ATLAS project.
-Most recently, studies have been undertaken for UNEP (Regional Seas Programme and the Kunming-Montreal Global Biodiversity Framework) and FAO (cross-sector impacts on deep-sea fisheries).
+Most recently, studies have been undertaken for UNEP (Regional Seas Programme and the Kunming-Montreal Global Biodiversity Framework), FAO (cross-sector impacts on deep-sea fisheries) and IMO (use of existing measures in support of BBNJ implementation).

-Dr Vikki Gunn trained as a geologist and completed her PhD in mining geology and petrology at the University of Southampton in 2002.
-Shortly afterwards, Vikki took up a position as a Project Manager at the National Oceanography Centre, and now has 20 years’ experience in managing EC-funded multidisciplinary marine research, dating back to the EUROSTATAFORM project in Framework Five.
+Vikki Gunn trained as a geologist and completed her PhD in mining geology and petrology at the University of Southampton in 2002.
+Shortly afterwards, Vikki took up a position as a Project Manager at the National Oceanography Centre, and now has more than 20 years’ experience in managing EC-funded multidisciplinary marine research, dating back to the EUROSTATAFORM project in Framework Five.
 She was the Project Manager for the FP6 HERMES project and supervised the project management team for the FP7-funded HERMIONE project, as well as leading the outreach and training activities for HERMIONE.
 Vikki also has over 4 years’ experience as the senior administrator and divisional manager for the Directorate of Science and Technology at the National Oceanography Centre in Southampton (2009-2013).
 Vikki joined Seascape Consultants in 2013, bringing expertise in project coordination, communication, stakeholder liaison, project planning, reporting and reviews.
 She managed the EU H2020 MIDAS project on deep-sea mining and currently provides programme management and coordination support for the Global Ocean Biodiversity Initiative (GOBI).
-She also led the knowledge sharing activities for the H2020 STEMM-CCS project, and currently coordinates the work on capacity building, policy, stakeholder engagement and outreach in the iAtlantic programme and the EPOC project.
+Vikki led the knowledge sharing activities for the H2020 STEMM-CCS project, coordinated the work on capacity building, policy, stakeholder engagement and outreach in the iAtlantic programme and currently leads similar activities for the EPOC project.

 Phil was the scientific coordinator of the highly successful FP6 HERMES project (2005-2009) and its FP7 successor, the HERMIONE project (2009-2012).
 These two projects led him to develop a strong interest in sustainable management of the deep sea, and led to a role coordinating the MIDAS project (2013-2016) that investigated the environmental impacts of deep-sea mining.
 This programme brought together a group of scientists, legal experts, policy makers and industrial partners to understand the potential scale of the environmental issues, and resulted in a number of recommendations to aid the development of regulations for this new industry.
 Phil continued his work on deep-sea mining impact studies through the Blue Nodules project and the EIT-funded Blue Harvesting project, and later coordinated an EU-funded initiative working in partnership with the International Seabed Authority to assist them in developing a regional environmental management plan for sulphide mining in the Atlantic.
 Phil retired from Seascape in December 2021, but remains a close collaborator.